chipcullen/chipcullen_com/src/posts/adding_steps_to_test_to_prs.md

 In our workflow, the [next stop after a PR gets merged is production](https://en.wikipedia.org/wiki/Continuous_delivery).
 So, we have to take them pretty seriously.

-What helps most when opening a Pull Request is writing out, clearly, a few pieces of information so that potential reviewers are much more quicly orientated.
+What helps most when opening a Pull Request is writing out, clearly, a few pieces of information so that potential reviewers are much more quickly orientated.

 - The objective of the work / the bug you're trying to fix
 - **Steps to test** your solution